-At the Lancaster County Super Fair, 4-H static exhibits will be selected for the Nebraska State Fair by the judges in their respective areas.
-Note: In many cases, level 1 projects do not advance to the State Fair.
-A purple State Fair sticker will be placed on all exhibits selected for State Fair and a State Fair general information sheet attached.
+At the Lancaster County Super Fair, 4-H static exhibits will be selected for the Nebraska State Fair by judges in their respective areas.
+Note: In most cases, level 1 projects do not advance to the State Fair.
+All static exhibits must have received a purple ribbon at the county fair to advance to the State Fair.
+A purple State Fair sticker will be placed on all exhibits selected for State Fair, along with an attached State Fair general information sheet.
 After Super Fair, exhibitors will be mailed a detailed instruction sheet, including a listing of qualified exhibits and when to bring their qualifying exhibits to Nebraska Extension in Lancaster County conference rooms.
 Lancaster County 4-H staff will transport all Lancaster County 4-H static exhibits for State Fair to and from Grand Island.